1-D Lookup Table

 Breakpoints 1 —

-reference point values for the first measurement
+the values of the reference points for the first measurement

 Array of real numbers